risawitama/verbose-potato/README.md

-## What animal is always at a game of cricket?
-A bat.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".